freedomzx/KoroneBot/README.md

 ### !define

 Asks the bot to connect to the PyDictionary API to define a given (english) word.
+Done using the PyDictionary API on PyPi.

 Order: Send "!define <word>", bot will respond.